 Storing your phone during your exam:

-- Keep your mobile phone in the room where you are testing, but just out of arm’s reach.
-It must not be in your immediate exam workspace.
+- Keep your mobile phone in your exam room, but just out of arm’s reach.
+It must not be in your immediate workspace.

 - If you need to access your phone during the exam you may reach for it, but do not leave the view of your webcam entirely.
 The proctor must be able to see you access the phone.